PyAOS/pyaos.github.io/packages.md

 # Hero section
 title: Package Index
-description: A comprehensive listing of the Python libraries used by the AOS community
+description: A comprehensive listing of the Python libraries used by the AOS community.

 # Author box
 author: